Israel signals free hand in Syria as U.S., Russia expand truce

 “If this works, this is an auspicious signal, would be an auspicious signal, that our policy objective - the objective that I think so many of us share, of getting these guys out of Syria ultimately - that there’s a path in that direction,” the official said.

-Writing by Dan Williams; Editing by Gareth Jones
+Writing by Dan Williams; Editing by Richard Balmforth